15 best things to make and sell

 It might take a bit of practice at first, but once you become more experienced at making them, you should be able to sew tote bags together pretty speedily.

 You'll need a sewing machine, as well as fabric for the front, back and handles of the bag.
 You can play around with different fabrics, and could also consider decorating the bags with appliqué, embroidery, sequins or anything else you fancy.

-Tote bags are great items to make and sell for cash as they're simple to make, yet generally really popular among shoppers online who are looking for sustainable handmade fashion products to buy, often selling for about £5 – £10 each.
+Tote bags are one of the best things to make and sell for profit as they're simple to make, yet generally really popular among shoppers online who are looking for sustainable fashion products to buy.
+They often sell for about £5 – £15 each.

 If you're a bit of a seasoned pro at sewing, you could create your own pattern pieces for the bags, depending on the size and shape you'd like to go for.

 But, if you're new to sewing and you're unsure how to get started, don't worry – have a look for tutorials online and you'll soon get into the swing of it.